protontypes/open-sustainable-technology/README.md

 - [flowsa](https://github.com/USEPA/flowsa) - Library that attributes resource use, waste, emissions, and loss to economic sectors.
 - [LCIA formatter](https://github.com/USEPA/LCIAformatter) - A Python tool for standardizing the format and flows of life cycle impact assessment data.
 - [LCAx](https://github.com/ocni-dtu/lcax) - The goal for LCAx is to make an open, machine and human-readable data format for exchanging LCA results, EPD's and assemblies.
+- [ecobalyse](https://github.com/MTES-MCT/ecobalyse) - Ecobalyse makes it possible to understand and calculate the ecological impacts of the products distributed in France.

 ### Circular Economy and Waste